conorcarrion/multinational-retail-data-centralisation/README.md

         return engine

 ```
-For the data extractor module, I wrote a method which takes arguments of the table name and the sqlalchemy engine and runs a query to the database for this entire table (SELECT * FROM <table_name>)and converts it to a Pandas dataframe.
-This method is not available for SQLalchemy 2.0, so I am not using future=true in the sqlalchemy create_engine.
-This method seems insanely useful and I am not sure what they are replacing it with.
+For the data extractor module, I wrote a method which, with arguments of the table name and the sqlalchemy engine, runs a query to the database for the entire table provided (SELECT * FROM <table_name>)and converts it to a Pandas dataframe.
+This method is not available for SQLalchemy 2.0, so I removed argument future=true in the sqlalchemy create_engine method which I had taken from the documentation.

 ```
 def df_extract_rds_table(engine, table_name):